sajanrav/courses/README.md

    on a loan dataset.

 # 2. Business Statistics and Analysis
+The following assignments were part of the Capstone Project from the Business Statistics and Analysis Specialization offered by Rice University through Coursera.

 1. Capstone Assignment 1 : Develop a Regression Model for Market Value of Housing Units based on data provided for the year 2013.